SchipaniLab/MPKhan-ESabini_2024/README.md

 <br>

 ## Analyses
 There are two analyses within this respository.
-For both of these analyses ([PRX-TFAM](https://github.com/SchipaniLab/MPKhan-ESabini_2024/tree/main/PRX-TFAM) and [PRX-TFAM-HIF1dPA](https://github.com/SchipaniLab/MPKhan-ESabini_2024/tree/main/PRX-TFAM-HIF1dPA)), the `.Rdata` objects output from the `SoupX_Preprocessing.Rmd` code was used as input for `Seurat_Analysis.Rmd`.
+For both of these analyses ([PRX-TFAM](https://github.com/SchipaniLab/MPKhan-ESabini_2024/tree/main/PRX-TFAM) and [PRX-TFAM-HIF1dPA](https://github.com/SchipaniLab/MPKhan-ESabini_2024/tree/main/PRX-TFAM-HIF1dPA)), the `.Rdata` objects output from the `SoupX_Preprocessing.Rmd` code were used as input for `Seurat_Analysis.Rmd`.

 ### **[PRX-TFAM](https://github.com/SchipaniLab/MPKhan-ESabini_2024/tree/main/PRX-TFAM)**
   - `SoupX_Preprocessing.Rmd`